nira-community/awesome-low-level/README.md

 #### 6. Graphics Programming

-Graphics programming sits at the intersection of programming, mathematics, and GPU hardware.
-It focuses on creating and rendering visual content, from simple 2D graphics to realistic 3D worlds used in games, simulations, virtual reality, and visualization software.
-You'll learn how data is transformed into pixels on a screen and how modern GPUs efficiently render complex scenes in real time.
+Graphics programming sits between programming, mathematics, and GPU hardware.
+It focuses on creating and rendering visual content, from simple 2D graphics to realistic 3D worlds used in games, simulations, VR, and visualization software.
+You'll learn how data gets transformed into pixels on the screen and how GPUs render complex scenes efficiently.

-In this field, you'll commonly use C++ along with graphics APIs such as Vulkan, OpenGL, DirectX 12, and sometimes Metal (Apple).
-You'll encounter concepts like rendering pipelines, vertex transformations, camera systems, lighting models, textures, materials, shadows, animation, rasterization, and ray tracing.
-You'll also write shaders using languages such as GLSL, HLSL, or SPIR-V, which run directly on the GPU.
+You'll commonly use C++ with graphics APIs like Vulkan, OpenGL, DirectX 12, and sometimes Metal.
+You'll come across concepts like rendering pipelines, vertex transformations, camera systems, lighting, textures, materials, shadows, animation, rasterization, and ray tracing.
+You'll also write shaders using languages like GLSL and HLSL, which run directly on the GPU.

-> Graphics programming relies heavily on mathematical topics like linear algebra, vectors, matrices, transformations, and geometry.
-You'll work closely with GPU hardware from companies like NVIDIA, AMD, and Intel, learning how to optimize rendering performance and efficiently use graphics resources.

-Graphics programming is used in game engines, 3D modeling software, VR/AR applications, scientific visualization, CAD software, simulation systems, and modern user interfaces.
+> Graphics programming relies heavily on math like linear algebra, vectors, matrices, transformations, and geometry.
+You'll work closely with GPUs from companies like NVIDIA, AMD, and Intel, while learning how to optimize rendering performance and efficiently use graphics resources.
+Graphics programming is used in game engines, 3D modeling software, VR/AR applications, scientific visualization, CAD software, simulations, and modern user interfaces.

 - **[Awesome Graphics Programming](https://gist.github.com/notnotrobby/ceef71527b4f15869133ba7b397912e9)**